gmhafiz/go8gen/README.md

        ,(#%%%%%##(((##%%%%(*    .*#%%%%#(((##%%%%(,   .*#%%%##(///(#%%%#/.
          .*/###%%%%%%%###(/,      .,/##%%%%%##(/,.      .*(##%%%%%%##(*,
               .........                ......                .......
 An API generator for Go API development for [go8](https://github.com/gmhafiz/go8).
-Full documentation is that link.
+Full documentation in that link.

 # Features